LuNeder/Alice/README.md

 # Alice
-Send the contnents of a file in a chat, one line per message
+Send the contnents of a file in a chat, each line on a message

 Alice requires an original.txt file on the directory you're running it from.